 • Screen printing

-• Sterilizing of surfaces, air and water
+• Disinfecting of surfaces, air, and water

-• Sterilizing medical equipment
+• Disinfecting medical equipment

 Types of UV Light Curing Lamps